Benchmark · LongMemEval-S (N=500) + agent A/B

 General tasks 0 0 Zero penalty (control group)

-House rules: 100% across every model, every run.
-Not a single loss.
-This is the unassailable claim.
-When your agent needs to know how things work here — tag conventions, file routing, DIP format, deployment patterns — PLUR gets it right.
-Every time.
+House rules: 12–0 across every model, every run.
+Without memory, agents guessed right 10–38% of the time.
+With it: zero losses.
+When your agent needs to know how things work here — tag conventions, file routing, DIP format, deployment patterns — memory is the difference between guessing and knowing.

 Per-model breakdown